 To take your commercial landscape’s system to another level, consider adding cost-efficient upgrade components.

-There are a range of system upgrades you can incorporate on your property, such as smart controllers, soil moisture sensors and rain shutoff devices.
+You can incorporate a range of system upgrades on your property, such as smart controllers, soil moisture sensors, and rain shutoff devices.

 Soil monitor sensors help keep your irrigation system from overwatering by calculating the moisture level in the ground.